astro-britt/milkschnake/environment/README.md

 * passing the agent's decision to the battlesnake server
 * letting the agent know when the game has finished
 * saving data relevant to training the agent

+**Note:** ignore the starter_snake_python_master directory; I've just copied it in here for convenience for now while I figure out exactly what I need from it.